redox-os/book/src/porting-applications.md

 The "system libraries" on this case is the recipes specified on the `build.dependencies = []` section of your `recipe.toml`.

-To determine if you need to use a Redox recipe as dependency check if you find a `.patch` file on the recipe folder or if the `recipe.toml` has a `git =` field pointing to the Redox GitLab, if not you can probably use the bundled libraries without problems.
+To determine if you need to use a Redox recipe as dependency check if you find a `.patch` file on the recipe directory or if the `recipe.toml` has a `git =` field pointing to the Redox GitLab, if not you can probably use the bundled libraries without problems.

 Generally applications with CMake use a `-DUSE_SYSTEM` flag to enable the "system libraries" behavior.